Home Tutorials Training Consulting Books Company Contact us

-1. Searching in collections
+1. Searching in Collections

-2. Sequential Search
+3. Sequential Search

-package de.vogella.algorithms.search.sequential;
+package com.vogella.algorithms.search.sequential;

 public class SequentialSearch {